Wealden District

 Wealden is a local government district in East Sussex, England.
-Its council is based in Hailsham.
-The district's name comes from the Weald, the remnant forest which was once unbroken and occupies much of the centre and north of the area.
+Its council is based in Hailsham, the district's second largest town.
+The district also includes the towns of Crowborough, Polegate and Uckfield, along with numerous villages and surrounding rural areas.
+The district's name comes from the Weald, the landscape and ancient woodland which occupies much of the centre and north of the area.